marko-durasic/marko-durasic.github.io/_pages/about.md

 Field of expertise and in the fields I am excited about , which are:
 Linux, Software and Web programming, mostly Magento PHP Framework but love to learn new technologies, as well as Chinese language.
-I have experience of working on backend development in Python and PHP and developing e-commerce extensions and websites using PHP and Magento 1 & Magento 2 platforms.
+I have experience of working on backend development in Golang which is built by the master with a clean syntax and cool feature .Also PHP and developing e-commerce extensions and websites using PHP and Magento 1 & Magento 2 platforms .
+And some Python.

 I am very enthusiastic about web programming and Linux Operating system.
 Worked with various Linux distros (Debian and RPM based) in my R&D teams.